algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/AVLExp.md

 ### AVL tree balancing

-The AVL tree preserves the balance of the tree by checking after every insertion to detect when the tree has become unbalanced and performing one or more rotation operations to restore balance when necessary.
+The AVL tree preserves the balance of the tree by (1) checking after every insertion to detect when the tree has become unbalanced and (2) performing one or more rotation operations to restore balance when necessary.
 Unbalanced is defined as a difference of more than `1` between the heights of the left and right subtrees.

-(Here **maybe insert small pictures, thumbnails?** to show -- unbalanced at gp of new node, and also balanced at gp but unblanaced at ggp.)
+(Here **MAYBE insert small pictures, thumbnails?** to show -- unbalanced at gp of new node, and also balanced at gp but unblanaced at ggp.)

-A (temporarily) unbalanced tree takes on one of two configurations, *zig-zag* or *zig-zig*, and the sequence of rotations depends on the configuration around the node where the unbalance is detected.
+A temporarily unbalanced AVL tree takes on one of two configurations, *zig-zag* or *zig-zig*.
+The sequence of rotations depends on the configuration around the node where the imbalance is detected.

 ### Zig-zig case

-In the *zig-zig* case, the child and grandchild nodes of the unbalanced are either both left subtrees or both right subtrees.
+The *zig-zig* configuration has two mirror-image cases: the child and grandchild nodes or subtrees of the unbalanced node are either (1) both left subtrees or (2) both right subtrees.

 ## The left-left case